 This guide explains how to migrate from AssistNow Online/Offline to AssistNow Live Orbits/Predictive Orbits.
-It assumes prior experience with, or existing designs based on, AssistNow Online/Offline.
-If you are not familiar with the service, it is recommended that you first consult the AssistNow User guide.
+It is intended for users with prior experience or existing designs based on AssistNow Online/Offline.
+If you are new to these services, we recommend you consult the AssistNow User Guide first.

 Prerequisites